 1922 – 1938

 The original emblem shows two deer standing on their hind legs to the shield’s right and left.
-Animals look in opposite directions and lean on the central element.
+The animals look in opposite directions and lean on the central element.
 They have powerful horns in several branches, which speak of unsurpassed strength and the desire to fight for competition.
-These qualities are extremely important for Porsche because the company was engaged in producing passenger cars and sports cars, where speed, endurance, and swiftness are valued.
+These qualities are extremely important for Porsche because the company produces passenger and sports cars, where speed, endurance, and swiftness are valued.

-The shield depicts black and red stripes echoing the flag and deer antlers’ colors – three in each of the two sectors.
-Wide lines occupy two more parts.
-They are staggered.
-Both the shield and the deer are on sharp elongated elements resembling fragments of horns.
+The shield depicts black and red stripes, echoing the flag and the deer’s antlers, three in each of the two sectors.
+Wide lines occupy two more parts and are staggered.
+Both the shield and the deer are on sharp, elongated elements resembling horn fragments.

 1938 – 1948

 On the logo of those years, a restive horse flaunts, rearing up.
 It is painted black and contrasts well with the yellow background.
 The heraldic shield is also taken as a basis.
-Inside, the animal’s figure is made in yellow – thin, barely noticeable lines that form the body’s contours.
-The mane flutters freely, and the tail is slightly trimmed on the right so that it does not go beyond the frame.
+Inside, the animal’s figure is made of yellow, thin, barely noticeable lines that form the body’s contours.
+The mane flutters freely, and the tail is slightly trimmed on the right so it does not go beyond the frame.

 1948 – 1952

-The emblem is again represented by a heraldic shield but narrower than the previous version.
-He completely repeats the first version and is almost identical to it.
+A heraldic shield again represents the emblem, but narrower than the previous version.
+He repeats the first version almost verbatim.
 The only difference is the absence of double edging along the edge and the thinner antlers on the bright yellow segments.
-The rest of the parts are traditionally occupied by alternating black and red stripes.
+The remaining parts are traditionally occupied by alternating black and red stripes.

 1952 – 1963

-When Porsche first introduced its emblem, it turned out to be a combination of the previous two symbols – the heraldic shield and the horse shield.
+When Porsche first introduced its emblem, it combined the previous two symbols, the heraldic and horse shields.
 The designers tried to preserve the famous traditions and emphasize the historical roots.
-To do this, they used the authentic coats of arms of the Free People’s State of Württemberg and Stuttgart.
-This is how the modern car logo appeared based on local heraldry.
+They used the authentic coats of arms of the Free People’s State of Württemberg and the City of Stuttgart to do this.
+This is how the modern car logo evolved from local heraldry.

-The authors inserted one emblem into another, placing the sign with a horse in the center of an older coat of arms, consisting of four fragments with six branched horns and eight stripes.
-An innovation was the upper inscriptions on the billboards: on the small one – “Stuttgart,” on the large one – “Porsche.”
+The authors superimposed one emblem onto another, placing the sign with a horse at the center of an older coat of arms composed of four fragments, with six branched horns and eight stripes.
+An innovation was the upper inscriptions on the billboards: on the small one, “Stuttgart,” and on the large one, “Porsche.”

 1963 – 1994